back

 ioctl(vm_fd, KVM_RESET_DIRTY_RINGS, 0);

 Preconditions: /dev/kvm access (typically the kvm group), KVM_CAP_DIRTY_LOG_RING enabled, and a memslot with an allocated rmap.
 The last requires shadow paging (ept=0 / npt=0 or kvm.tdp_mmu=0), nested virtualization with shadow roots, or write-tracked slots.
-Not guest-triggerable — the ring is mapped only from the vCPU fd, which only the VMM holds.
+Guests cannot trigger this path.
+The ring is mapped only from the vCPU fd, which only the VMM holds.

 Impact